gweidart/alpha-evm-dex-bot/README.md

 - Spirit Swap
 - Quick Swap
 - UniSwap
+- Various other Dexs on Harmony, Chronos, Metis

 ## Fees:
 AlphaBot does **NOT** and will **NEVER** charge its users trading fees.